bassosimone/2023-06-04-laboratory/README.md

 simulate TLS censorship.
 We simulate a "middle box" that filters outoing `ClientHello` TLS records and, if the SNI is `twitter.com`, it forges a `RST` segment that causes the connection to reset.

+## Packet Captures

+Each invocation of the program captures packets traveling through [ooni/netem](https://github.com/ooni/netem) and writes them inside the `client.pcap` file.
+The repository already includes a PCAP file for each possible configuration of the simulation.